-Examples of circumstances when your information, or information about your business partners, may be shared include the following.
+Examples of circumstances when your information, or information about your partner or other members of your household, may be shared include the following:

-- Checking details on applications for products and services - Making credit and affordability assessments to decide whether to accept your application and setting credit limits - Managing credit and credit-related accounts or facilities - Tracing your address so that we can continue to contact you about any existing or previous products and accounts you held with us, as well as recovering debts that you owe - Checking details on applications for and claims for all types of insurance - Regularly checking your identity to keep to regulations and the law - Providing identity-check services if you have asked the government, or another third party, to confirm your identity - Making enquiries when you ask for any lending products or investment products, and to help us manage your account - Understanding your financial position by sharing and receiving information (for example, about any borrowing, including borrowing outside Barclays, and how you manage it).
-This includes the amount you borrow and your payment history, including any payment arrangements. - Creating ways of predicting events, (for example, to assess how likely it is that a customer will invest in or open a new product, or in order to help us improve our products and services for customers) - Updating personal data that is not included in, or is incorrect in our records, so we meet our legal or regulatory obligations
+- Checking details on applications for products and services - · Making credit and affordability assessments to decide whether to accept your application and setting credit limits - Managing credit and credit-related accounts or facilities - Tracing your address so that we can continue to contact you about any existing or previous products and accounts you held with us, as well as recovering debts that you owe - Checking details on proposals (applications) and claims for all types of insurance - Regularly checking your identity to keep to regulations and the law - Providing identity-check services if you have asked the government, or another third party, to confirm your identity - Making enquiries when you ask for any lending products or investment products, and to help us manage your account - Understanding your financial position by sharing and receiving information (for example, about any borrowing, including borrowing outside Barclays, and how you manage it).
+This includes the amount you borrow and your payment history, including any payment arrangements

+- To create 'modelling tools', (for example, methods of assessing how likely it is that a customer will invest in or open a new product, or methods to help us improve our products and services for customers) - Updating personal data that is not included in our records, or is incorrect in our records, so we meet our legal or regulatory obligations.